dlaurie/lua-apl/README.md

     lua-apl.xmodmap  -- APL key mappings for X README.md        -- What you are reading now lua-apl.html     -- User's manual
+    prog-guide.html  -- Programmer's guide (i.e. for this software itself)
     apl.c            -- Supporting routines in C
-    lctype-utf8.c    -- Replacement for lctype.c providing support for
-                        UTF-8 characters in Lua names
     lua-apl.c        -- Replacement for lua.c allowing immediate
                         evaluation and display of APL expressions